David Bowie wins 3 Grammys; Adele, Beyonce also winners

 “Blackstar” won best alternative music album, rock performance — where Bowie beat Beyonce and Jack White — and engineered album, non-classical, where Bowie won over Prince (Bowie is listed as one of the engineers on “Blackstar.”)

-Bowie was nominated for four Grammys, and his final category — best rock song — will be announced in the live telecast, which begins at 8 p.m.
-Eastern on CBS.
+Bowie was nominated for four Grammys, and his final category — best rock song — will be announced in the live telecast, airing from Los Angeles at 8 p.m.
+EST on CBS.

 Adele won best pop vocal album (“25”) and pop solo performance (“Hello”) in the pre-telecast ceremony in Los Angeles.
 Beyonce was also an early winner: She became a 21-time Grammy winner after picking up best music video for the hit “Formation.”
 She lost best music film (“Lemonade”) to the Ron Howard-directed “The Beatles: Eight Days A Week The Touring Years.”